-On August 9, 2022, the Government of Canada introduced draft legislation for the tax-free First Home Savings Account (FHSA).1 The FHSA, which combines features of an RRSP and a TFSA, will provide Canadians under age 72 the ability to contribute up to $40,000 on a tax-free basis towards the purchase of a home.
+On Aug.
+9, 2022, the Government of Canada introduced draft legislation for the tax-free First Home Savings Account (FHSA) first announced in the 2022 Federal Budget.
+The FHSA, which combines features of an RRSP and a TFSA, will provide Canadians under age 72 the ability to contribute up to $40,000 on a tax-free basis towards the purchase of a home.

 A qualifying individual will be able to contribute up to $8,000 annually to a total of $40,000 to a FHSA, which may be offered by providers of other registered plans.
-Unused contribution room can be carried forward.
+Unused contribution room from a previous year can be carried forward for a maximum contribution of $16,000 in a given year (being $8,000 carry-forward plus the $8,000 annual limit, assuming no contributions were made in the year prior).
 Over-contributions will be subject to a tax at the rate of 1 per cent/month (or part month).
 Similar to an RRSP, contributions made in a calendar year are tax deductible in that year (unlike an RRSP contributions made in the first 60 days of a calendar year cannot be deducted in respect of the prior year).
 The individual may withdraw FHSA amounts on a tax-free basis to fund the purchase of a home that is a qualifying transaction.
-FHSAs must terminate at December 31st of the year following the year in which earliest of these events occurs:
+FHSAs must terminate on December 31 of the year following the year in which earliest of these events occurs:

 - the first qualifying withdrawal from the FHSA;

 - the 14th anniversary of opening the holder’s first FHSA account.